IndyHumane Encourages Pet Owners to Act with Care on Independence Day

 ▪ Identification is essential.
 Pets may panic, escape and become lost.
 Updated identification is critical to ensuring lost pets are reunited with their families.
 Ideal identification is both a

-tag on their collar and microchip (make sure your chip is registered on a site such as www.petmicrochiplookup.org).
+tag on their collar and microchip (make sure your chip is registered and your contact information is updated on a site such as www.petmicrochiplookup.org).

 ▪ Consult a veterinarian for pets with anxiety.
 Consult your veterinarian before the Fourth of July to seek out remedies to lower your pet’s stress level if this is a known issue.